dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 }
 ```

-This is why `div` elements always default to `block`, even though the initial
+The UA stylesheet is why `div` elements always default to `block`, even though
-value of `display` is actually `inline`.
+the initial value of `display` is actually `inline`.

-Some browsers / extensions even allow you to modify the user-agent stylesheet
+Some browsers and extensions even allow you to modify the user-agent stylesheet
 to apply some CSS to every page you visit.

 Ideally, we want to respect the user's intent and configured settings.
 If they